On this page:

 Some of the art comes in learning to prepare metal NPs in solution.
 We try to control how metal atoms assemble in solution so that we can control the structure and properties of the catalyst.
 In the picture above, we would like to control the number and types of atoms (pink vs. gray balls) on the surface of the metal particle.
 These particles can then be deposited onto a metal oxide support and the stabilizing molecules (which are added to control the synthesis) can be removed.

 For the science, we are interested in studying what factors influence the reactivity of metal nanoparticles, how we can control them, and how we can use that knowledge to develop new reactions.
 We spend a lot of time trying to understand reaction mechanisms on catalysts and developing tools for using kinetics (especially biochemical kinetic tools) to probe catalyst properties.
 Mechanistic studies require kinetics studies , so there are always projects for students who are interested in learning about how molecules react and how we figure that out.
 We investigate many different types of reactions, including hydrogenations and oxidations, and are especially interested in the role that water can play as a co-catalyst.
-It turns out that, just like in organic chemistry, in heterogeneous catalysis, proton transfers can play important roles in reaction mechanisms – we are currently working to better understand th
+It turns out that, just like in organic chemistry, in heterogeneous catalysis, proton transfers can play important roles in reaction mechanisms – we are currently working to better understand the role of protons in heterogeneous catalysis and are using our findings to think about new reactions.

 Professor: Christina Cooley, Ph.D.

-Research in the Cooley lab spans the interface of chemistry and biology.
-I believe strongly in the power of synthetic organic chemistry to access new approaches to solve problems.
+Research in the Cooley lab applies the power of synthetic organic chemistry to solve problems in biology and human health.
 Students in my lab will have the opportunity to design and synthesize new molecules and assess their ability to detect and treat human disease under the following two major project areas.

-The first project describes a new strategy to amplify molecular signals as a way to detect biomolecular interactions and potentially, disease.
-We have developed fluorogenic monomers that are not fluorescent in monomer form, but glow when incorporated into a polymer by atom transfer radical polymerization (ATRP, see figure).
-The fluorescence is quantifiable by fluorescence readers or visible to the naked eye.
-We are designing new monomers to improve their water solubility, optimizing our fluorogenic polymerization for detection applications, and working on the direct detection of proteins and biomolecuar interactions.
-Students in this sub-group synthesize molecules, run polymerization reactions, and analyze the polymers formed by NMR and other polymer and fluorescence analysis techniques.
+Our primary research area is in the development of new methods to amplify molecular signals as a way to detect biomolecular interactions and potentially, disease.
+We have developed fluorogenic monomers that are not fluorescent in monomer form, but glow when incorporated into a polymer synthesized by various methods, for example by atom transfer radical polymerization (ATRP).
+Polymer fluorescence is quantifiable by fluorescence readers or visible to the naked eye, and tracks with the concentration of polymerization initiator, which serves a model analyte.

-The second project is generally in the field of drug delivery and prodrug synthesis and evaluation.
+The Cooley lab has a second subgroup in the general field of therapeutic drug delivery, utilizing the sensing of reactive oxygen species (ROS) for prodrug activation and therapeutic release in diseased tissues.
 A prodrug is a “caged” version of a drug that is inactive until release to the free drug is achieved under specific biological conditions.
-We are developing prodrugs for AA 147, a molecule that activates a stress-responsive signaling pathway that could be particularly helpful for treatment after reperfusion injury, where blood flow is lost and then restored, such as occurs during heart attacks and strokes.
-We are synthesizing prodrug versions of AA 147 that are selectively uncaged by the presence of reactive oxygen species (ROS), which occur at high levels during reperfusion events.
-We are also exploring other types of releasable AA 147 prodrugs to improve pharmacodynamics properties for in vivo animal studies.
-Students on this project design and synthesize prodrug conjugates, examine their stability and release kinetics to free drug in the presence of ROS such as hydrogen peroxide, and work with collaborators to evaluate their biological potential for disease treatment.
+We have synthesized and evaluated prodrugs of AA 147, which activates a stress-responsive signaling pathway as a therapeutic target for treatment following reperfusion events such as heart attacks and strokes.
+These prodrugs of AA 147 are selectively uncaged by the presence of reactive oxygen species (ROS), which occur at high levels during reperfusion events.
+We are also exploring other types of releasable AA 147 prodrugs to improve pharmacodynamics properties for in vivo animal studies, and the synthesis of fluorogenic ROS sensors for collaborative chemical applications.
+Students in this area will gain experience with small-molecule synthesis and characterization, and analyze their therapeutic release profile under biological conditions.

 Professor: Joseph B. Lambert, Ph.D.